Jackson Hole Airport

-Jackson Hole Airport is a public airport located 7 mi north of Jackson in Teton County, Wyoming, U.S. In 2019, it was the busiest airport in Wyoming by passenger traffic with 455,000 passengers.
+Jackson Hole Airport is a public airport located 7 mi north of Jackson in unincorporated Teton County, Wyoming, U.S. In 2019, it was the busiest airport in Wyoming by passenger traffic with 455,000 passengers.
 During peak summer and winter seasons, Jackson Hole offers nonstop airline service from up to 15 destinations across the United States.
 The airport is served year-round by Alaska Airlines, American Airlines, Delta Air Lines, and United Airlines and seasonally by Sun Country Airlines.

 Jackson Hole Airport is the only commercial airport in the United States located inside a national park – specifically, Grand Teton National Park.
 (The Provincetown Municipal Airport in Massachusetts is on land leased from the National Park Service, but it is not in a national park.)